Deep Kronecker neural networks: A general framework for neural networks with adaptive activation functions

-We used a 3 hidden-layer, 30 neurons per layer fully connected neural network with hyperbolic tangent activation function.
-The number of boundary training points is 300 and the number of residual points is 6000, which are randomly chosen.
+We used a 3 hidden-layers, 30 neurons per layer fully connected neural network with hyperbolic tangent activation function.
+The number of boundary training points is 300, and the number of residual points is 6000, which are randomly chosen.
 The learning rate is 8.0e-3 and the optimizer is ADAM.

 For the Helmholtz equation we are using a sine fluctuating part with first 5 (Rowdy-Net5) terms, and we also use the scaling factor $n = 10$ in all cases.
 Figure \ref{fig:rowHe} shows the loss function (left) and relative $L_2$ error (right) up to 30k iterations for fixed AF, L-LAAF and Rowdy-Net5 using 5 different realizations in each case.
 It can be seen that the Rowdy-Net performs better than the fixed and locally adaptive activation functions.
 Figure \ref{fig:rowSig} shows the initial and final L-LAAF (top) and Rowdy-Net5 (bottom) activation function for all three hidden-layers.
 The initial activation function is the standard activation function in each case.
 In L-LAAF, only the slope of the activation function increases as expected, but in the case of Rowdy-Net5, the final activation functions are very oscillatory.
 In the case of PINNs, the computational cost increases for Rowdy activation function compared to baseline fixed activation function and L-LAAF.
 One remedy to reduce the computational cost is to employ the transfer learning strategy, i.e., the Rowdy-Net can be trained for the initial period (for few hundred iterations) and then this pre-trained model can be used for L-LAAF network for further training.